harta55/EnTAP/docs/source/interpreting_the_results.rst

     * Expect (e) value
     * Query coverage
     * Subject title
-    * Species (DIAMOND)
+    * Species
+    * Taxonomic Lineage
-    * Origin Database (DIAMOND)
+    * Origin Database
-    * ORF (GeneMarkS-T)
-    * Contaminant (yes/no the hit was flagged as a contaminant)
+    * Contaminant (yes/no if the hit was flagged as a contaminant)
+    * Informative (yes/no if he hit was flagged as informative)

+Similarity Search UniProt Header Information (optional if aligning against SwissProt database)
+    * UniProt Database Cross References
+    * UniProt Additional Information
+    * UniProt KEGG Terms
+    * UniProt GO Biological
+    * UniProt GO Cellular
+    * UniProt GO Molecular

+Ontology EggNOG Header Information
-    * Seed ortholog (EggNOG)
+    * Seed Ortholog
-    * Seed E-Value (EggNOG)
+    * Seed E-Value
-    * Seed Score (EggNOG)
+    * Seed Score
-    * Predicted Gene (EggNOG)
+    * Predicted Gene
-    * Taxonomic Scope (EggNOG, tax scope that was matched)
+    * Taxonomic Scope
-    * OGs (EggNOG, orthologous groups assigned)
+    * OGs (orthologous groups assigned)
-    * Description (EggNOG)
+    * EggNOG Description (EggNOG)
     * KEGG Terms (EggNOG)
-    * Protein Domains (EggNOG)
     * GO Biological (Gene Ontology normalized terms)
     * GO Cellular (Gene Ontology normalized terms)
     * GO Molecular (Gene Ontology normalized terms)
-    * ----- Optional Columns If Using InterProScan -----
+    * BIGG Reaction

+Ontology InterProScan Header Information
-    * IPScan GO Biological (InterPro)
+    * IPScan GO Biological
-    * IPScan GO Cellular (InterPro)
+    * IPScan GO Cellular
-    * IPScan GO Molecular (InterPro)
+    * IPScan GO Molecular
-    * Pathways (InterPro)
+    * Pathways
-    * InterPro (InterPro, database entry)
+    * InterPro (InterPro database entry)
-    * Protein Database (InterPro, database assigned.
+    * Protein Database (database assigned.
 Ex: pfam)
-    * Protein Description (InterPro, description of database entry)
+    * Protein Description (description of database entry)
-    * E Value (InterPro, E-value of hit against protein database)
+    * E Value (E-value of hit against protein database)

 Gene ontology terms are normalized to levels based on the input flag from the user (or the default of 0,3,4).
 A level of 0 within the filename indicates that ALL GO terms will be printed to the annotation file.
+FASTA files are always printed as lvl 0 0 and will not be printed otherwise.
 Normalization of GO terms to levels is generally done before enrichment analysis and is based upon the hierarchical setup of the Gene Ontology database.
 More information can be found at GO_.

     * final_annotations_lvlX.tsv

         * As mentioned above, the 'X' represents the normalized GO terms for the annotation
         * This .tsv file will have the headers as mentioned previously as a summary of the entire pipeline

-    * final_annotated.faa / .fnn
+    * final_annotated)lvl0.faa / .fnn

         * Nucleotide and protein fasta files containing all sequences that either hit databases through similarity searching or through the ontology stage

-    * final_unannotated.aa / .fnn
+    * final_unannotated_lvl0.aa / .fnn

         * Nucleotide and protein fasta files containing all sequences that did not hit either through similarity searching nor through the ontology stage